San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Colts stats and trends

+- In Indianapolis' six games this season, it has four wins against the spread.

-- The Colts have been underdogs by 4 points or more three times this year and have covered the spread twice.
+- The Colts have covered the spread twice this season when underdogs by 4 points or more (in three chances).

-- Indianapolis has eclipsed the over/under in 50% of its opportunities this season (three times in six games with a set point total).
+- Indianapolis' games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- When Indianapolis records more than 23.8 points, it is 4-0 against the spread and 2-2 overall.
+- Indianapolis is 4-0 against the spread and 2-2 overall when the team notches more than 23.8 points.

-- When Indianapolis amasses over 329.8 yards, the team is 4-1 against the spread and 2-3 overall.
+- Indianapolis is 4-1 against the spread and 2-3 overall when the team churns out over 329.8 yards.

 - This year the Colts have turned the ball over five times, three more than the 49ers' takeaways (2).